sunnydixitlko/cart/README.md

-This is practice on card.
+This is practice on react card.This is responsive for all devices.